List of films in the public domain in the United States: Determining copyright registration

-All are out of print.
 However, the Film Superlist series is a complete reprint of all registrations in the Copyright Catalogs for 1894 through 1959.
 There is no cumulative Copyright Catalog for 1970–1977; the Copyright Office published 16 semi-annual Copyright Catalog booklets covering that eight-year period, but all are out of print and extremely rare.
 All copyright registrations from 1978 onward are online at the Library of Congress website.

 Some decades of The American Film Institute Catalog of Motion Pictures include copyright registration information for feature films (not shorts) of United States origin.
 This can include a statement that research failed to disclose copyright registration for a particular film.
 Copyright registration information is given in the following: